AdnanH901/Netflix_Business_Analysis/README.md

 - **Replayability is Netflix's Bedrock:** One-time big shows and movies bolster Netflix's customer acquisition.
 However, the reason why customers stay subscribed to Netflix are the many classics, comedies and other content that has a lot of replayability.
 Netflix should consider doing some further market analysis on what specific titles customers like and buy the rights to have them on their platform.

 - **Competitor Analysis:** While Netflix’s pricing tiers are already well-optimised, we recommend conducting a competitive analysis of major rivals such as Amazon Prime Video and HBO Max.
-This could uncover opportunities to refine Netflix’s pricing strategy further thus undercutting competitors and strengthening its market position.
+This could uncover opportunities to refine Netflix’s pricing strategy further.
+Therefore Netflix can undercut its competitors and strengthen its market position.

--

 # Assumptions and Caveats: